What causes a water outage

 There are a number of reasons why you may be experiencing a water service disruption.
 We have outlined some of the main causes for a water outage and what you can do to find out if there is a water disruption on your property.

-Extreme temperature fluctuations in the winter and spring are a leading cause of water outages.
+Extreme temperature fluctuations in the winter and spring are a leading cause of water interruptions.
 As the ground freezes and thaws several times, it can shift the earth and cause water mains to break.

 Many of the pipes used in water distribution are made from cast iron, which is susceptible to corrosion.
-Corrosion weakens the pipes and leads them to break.
+Corrosion weakens the pipes causing them to break.
 To help combat this issue, we're continuously replacing these cast iron water mains with Polyvinyl Chloride (PVC), which has significantly reduced the number of main breaks.
 Read more about our

 Water outages can occur when underground pipes are accidentally hit and damaged.
 It's important to confirm where water lines are before starting to dig.
 Visit Alberta One-Call's

 We'll occasionally schedule planned water interruptions, so we can maintain the neighborhood water supply system.
 This involves the replacement of cast iron water mains with PVC to help combat corrosion damage.